CleverCloud/engineering.clever-cloud.com/sysadmin/_posts/2013-11-30-set-up-sbt-for-proxy-use.md

 level: 1
 ---

-This post will cover the new Clever Cloud Artifactory instance we deploy two weeks ago, and how to set up SBT to make every client project use the proxy server, without the need of specific configuration for the client.
+This post will cover the new Clever Cloud Artifactory instance we deployed two weeks ago, and how to set up SBT to make every client project use the proxy server, without the need of specific configuration for the client.